MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

 ---
 title: Create Prepayment Invoices
 description: Handle situations where you or your vendor require prepayment.
 Use the default percentages for each sales or purchase line or adjust the amount as necessary.
-author: edupont04
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bhielse
-ms.topic: conceptual
+ms.topic: how-to
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 02/02/2023
+ms.custom: bap-template
-ms.search.form: 42, 50, 9305, 9307
+ms.search.form: '42, 50, 9305, 9307'
-ms.date: 12/02/2021
-ms.author: edupont
-ms.openlocfilehash: ffb2adb5a0ec43da14ee7fd9126c3293ea73ab22
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9534929"
 ---
-# <a name="create-prepayment-invoices"></a>Create Prepayment Invoices
+# Create Prepayment Invoices

 If you require customers to pay before you'll ship their order, you can use the prepayment features.
 The same applies if your vendor requires you to pay before they ship an order to you.

 You can start the prepayment process when you create a sales or purchase order.
-If you have a default prepayment percentage for an item on the order, or for the customer or vendor, the percentage will be included in the prepayment invoice.
+The default prepayment percentage for an item on the order, or for the customer or vendor, will be included in the prepayment invoice.
 You can also specify a prepayment percentage to the entire document.

 After you create a sales or purchase order, you can create a prepayment invoice for it.
 Either use the default percentages for each sales or purchase line, or adjust the amount.
 For example, you might specify a total amount for the entire order.

 The following procedure describes how to invoice a prepayment for a sales order.
 The steps are similar for purchase orders.

-## <a name="to-create-a-prepayment-invoice"></a>To create a prepayment invoice
+## To create a prepayment invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Create a new sales order for the relevant customer.
 For more information, see [Sell Products](sales-how-sell-products.md).